open-component-model/.github/CONTRIBUTING.md

 - Update documentation (either in the [docs](https://github.com/open-component-model/ocm-spec) or README) that cover your changes.
 - Add unit tests and integration tests to cover your changes.
 - Ensure that the linter and all unit and integration tests are successful.
-- **Bonnus**: Backfill tests/documentation to make the world a better place.
+- **Bonus**: Backfill tests/documentation to make the world a better place.

 ### Pull Request Process